 - Persuasion.
 During training sessions, you learn about persuading others on sports matters.
 For instance, why some game combinations may be inefficient in your opinion;

 - Tolerance.
-Let’s be honest; some people just put us out of temper in a matter of seconds.
+Let’s be honest; some people just put us out of temper in seconds.
 There is a chance you’ll meet such people on your basketball team.
 You’ll need to cooperate with them anyway.
 Yet this is how one builds unbreakable tolerance;

 - Active listening.
 While discussing game combinations, you’ll hear opposing views.
 But to stay friendly and solve a problem, one must be a great listener.
 Having amazing listening skills also teaches you respect for others.

 Reason #6: Fights Back the Sedentary Lifestyle